wangx1229/AJ-Monitor/README.md

 # AJ-Monitor
 a bot for nike

-## copy index.js and paste to your browser
+## copy the code of index.js and paste to your browser